JBroks/GB-Accidents-Dashboard/README.md

         }))
 ```

+Initially I have tried to make the sparkline chart not to interact with other charts by using **DC.js** `chartGroup` parameter but I was unable to make it work correctly.
+Therefore the current solution to this bug will have to be revisited in the future if datasets for other years are added (i.e. 2016 dataset will be used).

 #### Reset All

 Reset all button was tested to confirm that is brings all chart results and regional selection to the default (i.e. 'All Regions' selection without filters applied).